 This plan could be a sober friend who either goes along or is ready to come and get you.
 Be prepared to leave a function when before the cravings become overwhelming.
 Better to miss the bride and groom toast than to lose your sobriety.

 Learning how to say no to a drink or a drug, or having a backup plan for certain situations, is great.
 However, to be confident using either of these tools, you need to be working toward recovery in an addiction treatment program.

 While there are proven guidelines you can follow, you will be free to follow these suggestions or not.
 If you don’t, the challenges of staying sober when everyone else around you is drinking may prove overwhelming.

 If you’re like many in recovery, your program may begin with treatment.
 There are various types of treatment and an assortment of programs you can use.
 One key piece of advice is to make your decisions using the expert knowledge of a trained addiction specialist.

-This doesn’t mean you have to be a boring person who never has fun.
-People in recovery are not a glum lot.
+Getting sober doesn’t mean you have to be a boring person who never has fun.
 If you couldn’t have any fun, why would anyone consider recovery?
-It’s the opposite.
-People in recovery learn how to have fun, without mind-altering substances.
+People in recovery learn how to have fun without mind-altering substances.

 If you feel you may have a problem with drugs or alcohol, reach out for help today.
-An exciting journey without drugs or alcohol begins with that this call.
-Learn how to stay sober even when everyone around you is drinking.
-It can be done.
-Make that call to 424-499-2603 for help today to learn how.
+Learn how to stay sober even when everyone around you is drinking; it can be done.
+Make the call to 877.957.1897 now for help.